Relating melody to chords

 It’s clear that most of the horizontal red lines (especially the longer ones) have a continuous black line running through them, which shows that most of the melody notes are chord tones, in other words the melody is largely consonant with the accompaniment.
 However, occasionally the black line running through the red one is dotted, which indicates a dissonance.
 The first bar doesn’t count, as the harmonic accompaniment hasn’t started yet, but at the end of bars 3 and 5 we can see “passing notes” where the melody is moving scale-wise between chord tones.
 In the second system, at the moment where the IV chord begins, there is a brief “suspended dissonance”: the highest pitch, which was a chord tone of the I chord, is held over while the chord changes, becoming a dissonance which is then “resolved” by moving down to the nearest chord tone below it.

-At the beginning of the second system, there is another dissonance which is not prepared by being first presented as a chord tone.
+At the beginning of the second system, there is another dissonance, this time not prepared by being first presented as a chord tone.
 This seems to create more tension; perhaps it is related to the feeling of longing expressed in the words at this point: “Oh Lord I want…”?
 Many gospel singers would intensify this feeling by lowering the pitch slightly to create an extra-scalar pitch—a so-called “blue note.”
-Any extra-scalar pitch that isn’t a chord tone will appear in the notation as a colored horizontal line without a black line in the middle (either dotted or continuous).
+Any extra-scalar pitch will appear in the notation as a colored horizontal line without a black line in the middle (either dotted or continuous).
 We’ll include this at the beginning of our next example.

 Here we show the second system of “When the Saints Go Marching In” with the more interesting chords that would probably be used in an actual performance.
 The melody line is shown in grey so you can compare it with the red for legibility.
-We also include a bass line to emphasize that the lowest note in a chord is not necessarily the root.
-When it isn’t, the chord is said to be in an “inversion.”
+The bass line is shown as a double black line sounding an octave lower than written (see Counterpoint and Wide pitch range.)

 Admittedly, the distinction between melody and chords is not always as clear as this form of notation might suggest: a melody note can always be interpreted as a part of the chord that accompanies it, and it’s often a matter of analytical judgment whether a particular melody note is better understood as a dissonance or an added chord tone.
 Indeed, the whole exercise of identifying chords with symbols might seem more like analysis than notation.
 But the answer to that is that any attempt to notate music involves making analytical decisions, whether conscious or intuitive, and what global notation aims to do is to make the basis of such decisions explicit so that what seems “normal” or “natural” in one tradition is not unthinkingly applied to all the others.